rehmanz/algorithms/README.md

 * [Union Find](docs/dynamic_connectivity/README.md) is used to to dynamically maintain information about connected components of a graph
-* [Stack, Queues & Bags](docs/stacks_queues_bags/README.md) are used to store and access elements using LIFO, FIFO or unordered strategies.
+* [Stack, Queues & Bags](docs/stacks_queues_bags/README.md) are used to store and access elements using LIFO, FIFO or unordered strategies
+* [Elementary Sorts](docs/elementary_sorts/README.md) rearrange items into ascending order